crgalley/romspline/README.md

 # Welcome to romSpline #

-`romSpline` is an easy-to-use code for generating a reduced-order spline interpolant of 1d data.
+`romSpline` is an easy-to-use code for generating a reduced-order model for spline interpolation of 1d data.

 `romSpline` uses a greedy algorithm on 1d data to find a minimal subset of samples that recovers the original data, to the requested tolerance, with a univariate spline interpolant.
+The output is the minimal subset of data and the corresponding reduced-order spline interpolant.

 This code should be useful for downsampling or compressing large data arrays to their essential components from which the original information can be constructed.
 The degree of downsampling is often significant (e.g., orders of magnitude) for relatively smooth data.

 ### Installation ###